In this post

 Cyber threats and security gaps exposed by the pandemic

 COVID-19 has brought light to countless cybersecurity challenges, which organisations of all sizes and descriptions are now grappling with.
-Some of these challenges have arisen as businesses try to manage new work-from-home protocol, while others are COVID-specific cyber attacks.
+Some of these challenges have arisen as businesses try to manage new work-from-home protocols, while others are COVID-specific cyber attacks.

 The shift to working from home